notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

 Through [**Settings > Preferences > Auto-Completion**](../preferences/#auto-completion), the **Auto-Insert** options allow selection of any or all of five predefined characters—parenthesis, bracket, brace, double-quote and single quote (apostrophe)—to be automatically matched.
 Not only that, three custom pairs of characters may be specified.
 For instance, you might use Unicode open- and close- double quotes; with this feature, you can have both characters inserted when you type the opening quote mark.
 (Only single characters are allowed in these fields.)

-In each case, when the opening character is typed, the closing character will automatically be inserted, with the caret placed between the two.
+In each case, when the opening character is typed, the closing character will automatically be inserted, with the [caret](#caret-and-cursor "cf. 'Caret and Cursor'") placed between the two.
 However, there are a few restrictions, to prevent unwanted auto-insertion, such as `don''t`:

-- If your caret (the text insertion point) is between an empty pair of parentheses `()` or square brackets `[]` or curly brackets `{}`, it will perform auto-insertion.
+- If your [caret](#caret-and-cursor "cf. 'Caret and Cursor'") is between an empty pair of parentheses `()` or square brackets `[]` or curly brackets `{}`, it will perform auto-insertion.
-- If there are whitespace characters (like space or tab or the beginning or ending of a line) both before and after the caret, it will perform auto-insertion.
+- If there are whitespace characters (like space or tab or the beginning or ending of a line) both before and after the [caret](#caret-and-cursor "cf. 'Caret and Cursor'"), it will perform auto-insertion.
-- If there is whitespace before the caret and a closing parenthesis `)` or square bracket `]` or curly bracket `}` after the caret, it will perform auto-insertion.
+- If there is whitespace before the [caret](#caret-and-cursor "cf. 'Caret and Cursor'") and a closing parenthesis `)` or square bracket `]` or curly bracket `}` after the [caret](#caret-and-cursor "cf. 'Caret and Cursor'"), it will perform auto-insertion.
 - If those conditions are not met, then it will _not_ perform auto-insertion.
 - Examples: